After completing your secondary school education, you will be faced with the dilemma of which pathway to choose when furthering your studies.

-1. It is the cheaper alternative
+1. It is a cheaper alternative

 2. Speedy entry into the workforce

-3. Specialized and specific courses
+3. Specialised and specific courses

 Diploma courses are generally a lot more specific and sometimes even offer a combination of different modules under a single diploma.
 This is to make sure you have all relevant skills needed for specific careers.
-If your career ambition is one that requires practical training (chef, videographer) a diploma would be the better option.
+If your ambition is one that requires practical training (chef, videographer) a diploma would be the better option.

 4. Lower entry requirements

 Pre-university programmes generally have higher entry requirements than most diploma programmes.
-Entry requirements vary depending on the institution, you may be ineligible in one institution but well above another’s requirement.
+Entry requirements vary depending on the institution.
+You may be ineligible in one institution but well above another’s requirement.
 Be sure to do your research!

 5. Balanced assessment methods

-List of Diploma courses in Malaysia and fees
+List of Best Diploma courses in Malaysia

-Now that you have all this information, it’s time to ask an important question,
+Now that you have all this information, it’s time to ask an important question: